hphelion/documentation/commercial/commercial.technical-overview.md

 ###Deployment model {#Deploy}

 OpenStack on OpenStack, or TripleO, is OpenStack's official project for deployment of OpenStack systems.
 It builds on the core resource-provisioning strengths of OpenStack technology.
-It enables you to administrate your cloud, and deploy and maintain virtual and baremetal installations of OpenStack using the same APIs you are familiar with for deploying workloads on an OpenStack cloud.
+It enables you to administrate your cloud, and deploy and maintain baremetal installations of OpenStack using the same APIs you are familiar with for deploying workloads on an OpenStack cloud.
 A template based deployment engine (using OpenStack Heat) allows for rigorous testing and reliable, repeatable deployments of known configurations.

 ####TripleO